2007 Melbourne CBD shootings

-The 2007 Melbourne CBD shooting was an incident that occurred in the Central Business District of Melbourne, Victoria on 18 June 2007.
+The 2007 Melbourne CBD shooting was an incident that occurred in the Melbourne central business district, Australia on 18 June 2007.
 Three people were shot, one fatally, by Christopher Wayne Hudson, 31, a member of the Hells Angels Motorcycle Club, who opened fire on two men and a woman during an argument on the corner of William Street and Flinders Lane at about 8:20 a.m.
 Hudson fled from the scene and went into hiding for two days, before turning himself in to police on 20 June 2007 in Wallan, north of Melbourne.

 In May 2008, Hudson pleaded guilty to the murder of Brendan Keilar and was sentenced that September to life imprisonment with a minimum of 35 years before becoming eligible for parole.

 Christopher Hudson

 Christopher Hudson was a full member of the Hells Angels Motorcycle Club, having defected from rival group The Finks in 2006.
 Shortly afterward, he was involved in a kickboxing tournament on the Gold Coast and was shot in the chin.
 In the days before the killing of Brendan Keilar, Hudson had fired at police in Campbellfield after a night of car driving with Collingwood footballer Alan Didak.
 On 28 June, Didak was interviewed by police about this incident.
 Didak claimed that he was intoxicated at the time, was not in control of the situation and was concerned for his safety.